 But according to Steve Schain, the legislation isn’t going to be a magic fix for the CBD (or marijuana) industry’s payment processing woes:

 “It could be somewhat helpful, but would it be materially helpful?
-The STATES Act would kick it back to each state to make their own rules about banking.
+The STATES Act would kick it back to each state to make its own rules about banking.
 That’s somewhat helpful.
 But you’re still a bank so you’re still worried about the FDA.”

 When it comes to banking and merchant services for the CBD industry, there are a lot of factors in play.
 And a new law won’t address every issue.